mokeylaser/MokeyLaserV1/README.md

 # MokeyLaserV1
-The files needed to build MokeyLaser V1, including 3D models Here is the list of purchased parts:
+The files needed to build MokeyLaser V1, including 3D models

+NOTE: Most lasers, including those shown in my videos, are capable of severely damaging or blinding human eyes and burning or damaging human skin.
+Any individual working with these devices must be aware of these laser safety issues and take appropriate measures to protect both themselves and others.
+Read and follow the manufacturer's safety guidelines for your laser.
+I am NOT responsible for any damage or injury to yourself or any other person resulting from the use, assembly, or operation of any device built from or inspired by my designs.

+Here is the list of purchased parts:
 	2M Motor Connecting Cables (pack of 4)	$12.59	Amazon	https://www.amazon.com/dp/B07SLPLPL2?psc=1&ref=ppx_yo2ov_dt_b_product_details
 	T-Nuts, 240 Pieces, 2020, M3 M4 M5	$9.98	Amazon	https://www.amazon.com/dp/B08CHJMWP5?psc=1&ref=ppx_yo2ov_dt_b_product_details